Location:

 - RM Sotheby's: The Hershey 2023 auction listing for #8011609.

-- Chicago Vintage Motor Carriage: A nice feature on their beautiful 1927 Model 80 Rumabout, with good references to manufacturing quality.
+- Chicago Vintage Motor Carriage: A nice article on their beautiful 1927 Model 80 Rumabout, with good references to manufacturing quality.

 A public favorite, Pierce-Arrow shake off the harness of stodgy luxury automobiles with a car people are waiting for.
 The Model 80 Runabout is a lighter, simpler, cheaper Pierce-Arrow with free-spirited open coachwork built to the company's exacting standards.
 By the looks, the Model 80 is not much different than many cars of the antique period, but that similarity puts the new series on-trend.
 Though one still requires some surplus cash to indulge, the Model 80 lowers the Pierce-Arrow pricepoint.
 In turn, sales experience a modest boom.
 Finally, customers can own a handsome car with the now-famous integrated headlamps at a substantial discount from the top-end Model 33.